RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 In this section, we will review the programming language Python and also provide some more detailed examples of the ideas from the previous section.
-If you are new to Python or find that you need more information about any of the topics presented, we recommend that you consult the resources listed at the end of this book.{oreilly04}{zelle04} Our goal here is to reacquaint you with the language and also reinforce some of the concepts that will be central to later chapters.
+If you are new to Python or find that you need more information about any of the topics presented, we recommend that you consult a resource such as the `Python Language Reference <http://docs.python.org/3/reference/index.html>`_ or a `Python Tutorial <http://docs.python.org/3/tutorial/index.html>`_.
+Our goal
+here is to reacquaint you with the language and also reinforce some of the concepts that will be central to later chapters.